Corals and Sponges of Cozumel

 Also see . . .

 3. Elkhorn coral.
 Elkhorn coral (Acropora palmata) is a prominent Caribbean reef-building coral, although current populations are still struggling to recover from white band disease outbreak.
-(Submitted on February 7, 2018, by Sandra Hughes of Killen, Usa.)
+(Submitted on February 7, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 4. Galaxea fascicularis (Star Coral).
 Small colonies of Galaxea fascicularis often form low domes but as they grow, the colonies become more irregular, massively hummocky or columnar and may eventually reach 5 metres (16 ft) across.
-(Submitted on February 7, 2018, by Sandra Hughes of Killen, Usa.)
+(Submitted on February 7, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 5. Aplysina insularis (Yellow Tube Sponge).
 Aplysina insularis, the yellow-green candle sponge or yellow tube sponge, is a species of demosponge that is found on reefs in the Caribbean Sea and the Gulf of Mexico.
-(Submitted on February 7, 2018, by Sandra Hughes of Killen, Usa.)
+(Submitted on February 7, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 Credits.
 This page was last revised on February 13, 2018.
-This page originally submitted on February 7, 2018, by Sandra Hughes of Killen, Usa.
-This page has been viewed 61 times since then.
-Photos: 1, 2, 3. submitted on February 7, 2018, by Sandra Hughes of Killen, Usa. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on February 7, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 76 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on February 7, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Andrew Ruppenstein was the editor who published this page.